Shabarishnp/stringrotate/README.md

-# program to string rotate
+# program to Rotate a String